dscardoso/dscardoso.github.io/_pages/about.md

 # Selected work in progress

-The Benefits of Punishment
-:  _with Stephen Salant and Julien Daubanes_
+Government ceilings on the price charged by the domestic exporter as an instrument of strategic trade policy :  _with Stephen Salant and Julien Daubanes_

-Supply response to oil production taxes: Evidence from the US royalty relief program :  _with Julien Daubanes, Erik Katovich, and Pritam Saha_

 Fuel cost pass-through in commercial aviation
 :  _with Yongjoon Park_

+Supply response to oil production taxes: Evidence from the US royalty relief program :  _with Julien Daubanes, Erik Katovich, and Pritam Saha_

+Welfare analysis in SIMPLE
+:  _with Thomas Hertel, Srabashi Ray, and Iman Haqiqi_

 The value and optimal deployment of augmented observations for hurricane forecasts : _with Renato Molina and Ivan Rudik_

 Climate policy under uncertain post-tipping warming
 :

-Welfare analysis in SIMPLE
-:  _with Thomas Hertel, Srabashi Ray, and Iman Haqiqi_

-A global trade model calibrated to the USDA Baseline Agricultural Projections :  _with Manuel Jimenez, Hao Xiong, and Russell Hillberry_

 # Other Publications